 - tax letters

 - generosity reports

 - behind-the-scene insights

 - Recognition when/where appropriate

 - Share impact of gift

 - Opportunities to speak on behalf of organization and/or become an ambassador

-I hope this blog will get your wheels spinning about creating a donor relations plan as you work on your fundraising plan for 2018.
+I hope this blog will get your wheels spinning about creating a donor relations plan as you work on your fundraising plan.
 These two documents go hand-in-hand.